ekamperi/ekamperi.github.io/_posts/2021-12-20-short-to-long-stick-ratio.md

 **Suppose that we throw 10.000 rods against a rock, and they break at random places.
 What is the average ratio of the length of the short piece to the length of the long piece?**

 ### Solution
 We start by modeling the problem, and for that, we need to assign symbols to the various involved components.
 So, there's a rod, and two pieces, a short and a long one.
 Let's say that the rod has length $$L$$.
 Then, if we agree that the short piece has size $$x$$, the remainder will be the long one with length $$L-x$$.
+Mind that $$x$$ is not fixed, it's a random variable, since we have 10.000 rods, and so is $$L-x$$.

 <p align="center">
  <img style="width: 60%; height: 60%" src="{{ site.url }}/images/short-to-long-stick-sketch.png" alt="Average short to long stick ratio">